 Social Media Platforms Promote Fake News and Spread Unreliable Content

-This was one more instance where ‘fake news’ had penetrated mainstream venues, underscoring how fake news can flourish via social media platforms.
-In fact, Since the 2016 presidential election, awareness of fake news has soared.
+This could be one more instance where ‘fake news’ has penetrated mainstream venues, underscoring how fake news can flourish online.
+In fact, since the 2016 presidential election, awareness of fake news has soared.

 Detecting and preventing the spread of unreliable media content is a difficult problem, especially given the rate at which news can spread online.
 Google and Facebook blamed algorithm errors for these events.

 Overwhelming amounts of data challenge Social Media to Take Action on Fake News